 Streamline communication channels

-Consolidate your communication channels with outside stakeholders (like board members and advisors) by adding them to your company’s Slack team as Multi-Channel or Single-Channel Guests.
+Consolidate your communication channels with outside stakeholders (like board members and advisors) by adding them to your company’s workspace as Multi-Channel or Single-Channel Guests.

-Communicating in Slack automatically creates a searchable archive of past discussions, like your team’s collective brain.
+Communicating in your workspace automatically creates a searchable archive of past discussions, like your team’s collective brain.
 This makes it easy to bring new internal stakeholders into discussions as needed – they’ll have a record of past conversations to quickly get caught up.

 Create a private channel for discussing topics with internal stakeholders that are confidential like budgeting, hiring, fundraising, and more.
-Once a decision is made, we recommend sharing an update in a public channel so the team can stay informed.
+Once a decision is made, we recommend sharing an update in a public channel so the whole workspace can stay informed.